smitty42/PyCBinding/README.md

 Setup WSL:
 https://learn.microsoft.com/en-us/windows/wsl/install

-To run GCC on windows:
+To run GCC on Windows:
 https://jamesmccaffrey.wordpress.com/2017/02/10/compiling-and-running-a-c-program-in-bash-on-windows-10/

-You may need to make sure that the project files are owned by your wsl linus users: `sudo chown my_user *` And you may need to configure wsl for `chown` to work: https://stackoverflow.com/questions/46610256/chmod-wsl-bash-doesnt-work
+You may need to make sure that the project files are owned by your WSL Linus users: `sudo chown my_user *` Further, you may need to configure WSL for `chown` to work: https://stackoverflow.com/questions/46610256/chmod-wsl-bash-doesnt-work

-To create the shared object python will link to:
+To create the shared object Python will link to:

 `gcc -fPIC -shared -o pi.so pi.c`

-To test your C without python:
+To test your C without Python:

 `gcc -o pi pi.c -lm`